The $2.04 Billion Powerball: Largest Jackpot Ever

 The jackpot reached its size because of a long rollover streak.
 No ticket matched all six numbers for three months, allowing the prize to compound draw after draw.
 This is the core mechanic behind every record jackpot: the harder the odds (Powerball's are 1 in 292,201,338), the more often jackpots roll over, and the larger they grow before someone eventually hits.
 Record jackpots are not anomalies — they are the mathematically expected consequence of very long odds combined with very high ticket sales.

-The Altadena jackpot reset the ceiling for what a lottery prize can be, but the lesson for players is unchanged.
+That record has since been exceeded, and the lesson for players is unchanged.
 The ticket that won $2.04 billion cost $2, the same as every losing ticket sold for that draw, and its odds were identical to every other combination.
-The only thing that distinguished it was that its specific six numbers were drawn — an outcome no strategy, system, or 'lucky' selection can influence.
+The only thing that distinguished it was that its specific six numbers were drawn — an outcome no strategy or selection method can influence.
+The only thing in your control is whether you check your Powerball combination against the full draw history — at least then you know if your numbers have ever come up.

 Sources